Trading and Orders

 Introduction

-The liquidate
+liquidate

 method lets you liquidate individual assets or your entire portfolio.
 The method creates market orders to close positions and returns the tickets of the liquidation orders.
-If you have pending open orders for the security when you call liquidate
+If you have pending open orders for the security when you call Liquidate

 , LEAN tries to cancel them.
-The liquidate
+The Liquidate

 method works for all asset classes, except Crypto.
 To liquidate Crypto positions, see Crypto Trades.